felkhider/UVI/README.md

 # Author info
-Faris El-Khider MD MS
+## Faris El-Khider MD MS
-Cleveland, OH
+## Cleveland, OH
-January 2018
+## January 2018

-# TITLE: Using Weather Satellite and Ground Station Ultraviolet Light Data to Map Crohn’s Disease Hospitalizations: A 10-Year Study
+# Using Weather Satellite and Ground Station Ultraviolet Light Data to Map Crohn’s Disease Hospitalizations: A 10-Year Study

 Why this study?
 THere is a seasonal variation in serum vitmain D level in Crohn's disease (CD) patients.